Turris Babel

-Turris Babel (The Tower of Babel) was a 1679 work by the Jesuit scholar Athanasius Kircher.
+Turris Babel (The Tower of Babel) is a 1679 work by the Jesuit scholar Athanasius Kircher.
 It was the last of his books published during his lifetime.
 Together with his earlier work Arca Noë (Noah's Ark), it represents Kircher's endeavour to show how modern science supported the Biblical narrative in the Book of Genesis.
 The work was also a broad synthesis of many of Kircher's ideas on architecture, language and religion.
 The book was dedicated to the Holy Roman Emperor Leopold I and printed in Amsterdam by the cartographer and bookseller Johannes van Waesbergen.